-The position of the radio telescope with respect to the solar system barycenter for each time of arrival was calculated using the DE200 model in the TEMPO-gtbary comparison, and using the DE405 model with TEMPO2 in TDB mode for the TEMPO2-gtbary comparison.
-The topocentric times are then transfered to the SSB.
+The position of the radio telescope with respect to the Solar system barycenter for each time of arrival was calculated with TEMPO, in the TEMPO-gtbary comparison (with gtbary using the DE200 model), and with TEMPO2, in the TEMPO2-gtbary comparison (with gtbary using the DE405 model, and TEMPO2 in TDB mode).
+Finally, the topocentric times are transfered to the SSB.
 The resulting differences as a function of time are shown in Figure 4.
-In both cases, time differences are below 0.7 μ s, better than the instrumental precision.
-We conclude that there is agreement between the LAT barycenter code and the other standard tools.
+In both cases, time differences are below 0.7 μ s, less than the instrumental precision.
+We conclude that there is agreement between the LAT barycentering code and the other standard tools.